vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 The expired data are still stored on the disk, but queries will filter them out.

-Nebula Graph automatically deletes the expired data and reclaims the disk space during the next [compaction](../../8.service-tuning/compaction.md).
+NebulaGraph automatically deletes the expired data and reclaims the disk space during the next [compaction](../../8.service-tuning/compaction.md).

 !!! note